stormvansoldt/ProxmoxVE/.github/CONTRIBUTOR_GUIDE/ct/AppName.md

 - When developing your own Script, change the link to your own repository.

 > [!CAUTION]
-> Before opening a Pull Request change the link to point to the community-scripts repo.
+> Before opening a Pull Request, change the link to point to the community-scripts repo.

 Example for development:
 ```bash